~# 2026 Hak4Kidz Activities

 Step 1: Event Registration - see the button above to register.Step 2: Workshop Registration - Links are sent in main event confirmation email.

-Instructors: Kendrick and Caleb
+Instructors: Nathaniel and Andrei

 ~## Synopsis